-Harpreet’s innate ability to secure the confidence of those he represents results in instructions to act for professionals, including police officers, teachers and members of the medical and legal professions, who find themselves before the criminal courts.
+Harpreet has an innate ability to secure the confidence of those he represents.
+He acts for professionals, including police officers, teachers and members of the medical and legal professions, who find themselves before the criminal courts.

-In addition, Harpreet’s receives instructions regularly to represent those who are particularly vulnerable and those with mental health difficulties.
+Harpreet receives instructions to represent those who are particularly vulnerable and those with mental health difficulties.

 “He is very knowledgeable and is able to accurately foresee the prosecution’s likely approach when defending.”
 “He is constantly in demand.”